What Is Facebook Organic Reach?

 Of course, they give more reasons to justify their decision, but what we are most interested in at the moment is understanding how they distinguish content that is thought to be relevant to a user so that it shows in their news feed.
 The answer is found in the Facebook ranking algorithm.

-The Facebook Ranking Algorithm
+How Does The Facebook Ranking Algorithm Work?

 It is similar to the Google or Bing ranking algorithm in that it is automated, has hundreds of parameters, and is kept secret.
 For obvious reasons, the company does not reveal what is included in the algorithm and how ranking decisions are made.

-Why do we care about the Facebook Ranking Algorithm?
-For a very simple reason.
 By understanding how the algorithm works, we can optimize our Facebook page and posts for more exposure (both organic and paid).
+It’s like doing SEO for Google but in a slightly different way.

-Understanding the Facebook Ranking Algorithm
+The most important factors considered by the Facebook Ranking Algorithm are:

-- The Type of post (based on past user’s interaction with the same post type)
+- The type of post (based on past users’ interaction with the same post type)

 - When a post is published